rojeras/TpinfoBackend/README.md

 It should be quite easy to port the startup scripts to make it possible to run tpinfo-backend in Windows, but the need has (thankfully) not yet materialized.

+#### Source code
+tpinfo has been developed with [IntelliJ Ultimate](https://www.jetbrains.com/idea/) (it is an amazing development environment).
+In addition to an IDE you need to install up-to-date versions of [git](https://git-scm.com/).

+Then, to get started, clone this repo and open it as a project in a modern IDE (preferably IntelliJ).

-## Installation of the database
+#### Installation of the database
 To use the application the database need to exist.
-The simples way to install it is to obtain an sqldump of the production- or QA-database of tpinfo.
+The simplest way to install it is to obtain a sqldump of the production- or QA-database of tpinfo.

 Then do the following:
 1. Create the SQL user "TPDB".
-The follwing steps should be performed by that user.
 1. The TPDB user should create a database with name "TPDB"
 1. The TPDB user should load (source) the database dump.
 It might end in some error message which can be disregarded.
 1. Verify that the tables are created and filled with data.